 Ivan E. Coyote is one of my very favourite queer writers.
 When giving recommendations for les/bi/etc books, Sarah Waters and Ivan E. Coyote are at the top of the list (though their styles are pretty different).
 Ivan is often described as a “kitchen table storyteller,” and it’s true.
-Her stories read as if one of your good friends is relating an anecdote to you, if your friends are really good at telling stories.
+Their stories read as if one of your good friends is relating an anecdote to you, if your friends are really good at telling stories.
 If you ever get the chance to see Ivan perform in person, I highly recommend it.
-In the meantime, pick up her books.
+In the meantime, pick up their books.

 Missed Her is a collection of semi-autobiographical stories–Ivan treads the line between memoir and fiction.
 Some common themes run through the stories, including being queer in a small town.
 I find this especially interesting, because when the “It Gets Better” project was getting a lot of coverage, there was some criticism about how many of the stories talked about getting out of small towns, and how it didn’t address how rural communities can change, or the positive aspects of them, or even how constantly moving queer people out of rural environments and into urban ones just perpetuates any bigotry in hostile towns (not that anyone has an obligation to stay in a threatening environment, I want to clarify).
 We’re used to queer stories being set in the big city, so it’s interesting and pertinent to have another narrative.
-(Ivan currently lives in Vancouver, so it’s not all small town, but growing up in the Yukon made a strong impression on her.)
+(Ivan currently lives in Vancouver, so it’s not all small town, but growing up in the Yukon made a strong impression on them.)

 There’s not much more to say than that I highly recommend it!